On this page

 - your online Rate Rebate account to see how much of your rates were paid

-If you get a Discretionary Housing Payment, you should also check that this is paid to you or your landlord, depending on the option you've chosen.
+If you get a Discretionary Housing Payment, you should check that this has been paid to the right person.

-Make sure to pay the remaining costs, or shortfall, that you owe.
+Make sure to pay the remaining costs or shortfall you owe.

 Moving from Housing Benefit to Universal Credit